fiskaltrust/rollout-doc/invitation-management/README.md

 7. After entering the data in the form, press the "Add/Invite" button.
-The portal will then send an invitation email to the PosDealer (to the specified contact person).
+The fiskaltrust.Portal will then send an invitation email to the PosDealer (to the specified contact person).
 In the overview, the PosDealer can now be seen as assigned:

 ![pos dealer added](images/dealer-data-added.png "PosDealer added")